 Day trips to Oxford’s Ashmolean Museum and to the private apartments of the King at the Palace of Versailles

-Days 1–7: In London, admire winter blockbusters at the British Museum and V&A. Attend a Covent Garden opera, fine orchestral concerts and a West End play.
+Days 1–7: In London, admire winter blockbusters at the British Museum and Tate Modern.
+Attend a Covent Garden opera, fine orchestral concerts and a West End play.
 Survey smaller galleries, from the Royal Academy to the Wallace Collection and Dulwich Picture Galley; enjoy a day trip to Oxford’s Ashmolean and Christ Church College evensong.

 Days 8–15: In Paris, spend a day exploring the Louvre.
 Admire the Impressionists at the Musée d’Orsay and survey collections dedicated to Rodin and Picasso.
 Attend performances at the Palais Garnier and Opéra Bastille, enjoy the elegant Musée Nissim de Camondo, and marvel at Versailles’ extravagance on a day trip.